SketchDeck/angular-starter/README.md

 And end result should be just like the previous list but with the hero's age added in :)

+11. Push your finalized code to your code repo.

 DONE!
+Congratulations :)

-Congratulations :) next step is to schedule a review!
+Next step is to schedule a review!
+Email `joe.teibel@sketchdeck.com` or DM me on Slack and let me know you're ready to schedule your review.

-NOTE: Extra credit is here if the above took you only a couple of hours or less - please don't feel you need to do this!
+The following extra credit is here if the above took you only a couple of hours or less - please don't feel you need to do this!

 Extra credit:
 - Style the UI to look nicer
 - Create another component that will display the hero's details when selected from a list
 - Agument the data set with photos and display those as well!